 Research

-Current projects:
+Current and recent projects:

 - R21/Matrix-M and RTS,S/AS01 malaria vaccines: Two malaria vaccines have been recently recommended by the World Health Organization for implementation among young children in sub-Saharan Africa.
-With my colleagues, I model the cost-effectiveness of these vaccines relative to the scale-up of existing interventions such as insecticide-treated bed nets and seasonal malaria chemoprevention.
+With my colleagues, I modeled the cost-effectiveness of these vaccines relative to the scale-up of existing interventions such as insecticide-treated bed nets and seasonal malaria chemoprevention.

 - Gender inequality in publications: Women and ethnic minorities are underrepresented among authors of scientific publications.
 In both the UK and the US, there are also fewer women appointed to full-time faculty than men, despite more women obtaining bachelor's, master's, and doctoral degrees than men, a trend which also follows for ethnic minority groups.
-I am working with a team to characterize the representation of women and ethnic minorities at Imperial College London's School of Public Health.
+I worked with a team to characterize the representation of women and ethnic minorities at Imperial College London's School of Public Health.
 We are hoping that this work will inform strategies to increase representation and remove barriers to publication and career advancement in our field.

 Select publications: